 - For both pattern and expression wildcards, the ".." expands to the missing in-scope record fields.
-Specifically the expansion of "C $\{..\}$ " includes f if and only if: - f is a record field of constructor C. - The record field f is in scope somehow (either qualified or unqualified). - In the case of expressions (but not patterns), the variable f is in scope unqualified, apart from the binding of the record selector itself.
+Specifically the expansion of "C {..}" includes f if and only if: - f is a record field of constructor C. - The record field f is in scope somehow (either qualified or unqualified). - In the case of expressions (but not patterns), the variable f is in scope unqualified, and is not imported or bound at top level.
+For example, f can be bound by an enclosing pattern match or let/where-binding.
+(The motivation here is that it should be easy for the reader to figure out what the "..." expands to.)